jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 This power and ease of use does come with a cost, though.
 Do we really understand how the functions are working, and if not, how do we really know the power of the magic that we are wielding?
 Are we in danger of breaking our code through the misuse of functionality that we thought, but didn't truly, understand?
 And are we utilizing the functions to their full effect, or missing out on some of the benefits of the language?

 Lets consider, for a moment, <a href="https://en.wikipedia.org/wiki/BASE_jumping">BASE jumping</a>, and lets assume that you are quite the thrill-seeker and an avid skydiver.
-You have jumped from a plane many times, and feel in full control, from the free-fall, through chute deployment, and onto landing.
-You understand your equipment, and are confident in how to maintain and prepare it, how to operate it, and how to ensure safety as you use it.
+You have jumped from a plane many times.
+You feel in full control from the initial leap, through free-fall and chute deployment, and onto landing.
+You understand your equipment; you are confident in how to maintain and prepare it, how to operate it, and how to ensure safety as you use it.

 But, do you really understand your equipment?
 Do you know the opportunities that it provides, and the limitations of its use?
 Are you missing out on the ultimate thrill of BASE jumping because you don't realise that the parachute you already have will do the job?
-Or are you in severe danger, because you think your equipment will work the same, no matter the altitude of the jump, but you don't fully understand all of the constraints?
+Or are you in severe danger because you think your equipment will work the same no matter the altitude of the jump, and you don't fully understand all of the constraints?

-Before we take our first BASE jump, lets look at some clojure code.
+Before we take our first BASE jump, let's look at some clojure code.
 If clojure is new to you, then take a look at <a href="http://jonathangraham.github.io/2015/07/28/Book%20Review%20for%20Living%20Clojure/">my book review of Living Clojure</a> and get up to speed.
 In this post we are going to look at some core clojure functions, and implement versions of them ourselves.
-The aim is not to exactly replicate how the functions are already written, but to get an understanding of exactly what they can and cannot do.
-There are multiple ways of doing everything, and I have tried to maintain a consistent approach that focuses on the fundementals of clojure.
+The aim is not to exactly replicate how the functions are already written, but to get an understanding of what they can and cannot do.
+We will build things up slowly, starting with <a href="#reduce">reduce</a>, before moving to <a href="#count">count</a>, <a href="#filter">filter</a>, <a href="#map">map</a> and <a href="#pmap">pmap</a>.

-Lets start up a new Leiningen project.
+Let's start up a new Leiningen project.
 I like the testing framework of <a href="http://speclj.com">speclj</a>, so <code>lein new specjls clojure_functions</code> got me started...

+<a name="reduce"></a>
 <b>REDUCE</b>

 First up we will implement our own version of ```reduce```, because it is the backbone of many clojure seq functions.
 Looking at the requirements for <a href="https://clojuredocs.org/clojure.core/reduce">reduce</a> there is quite a lot that we need it to do.
 It needs a function, which we'll call ```f```, which takes 2 arguments, but it can also just accept one.

-Let's start by taking the case with two arguments, the first is the starting value, ```val``` and the second is a collection, ```coll```. ```reduce``` will apply ```f``` to the ```val``` and the first element of ```coll```, and then will apply ```f``` to that result and the second item of ```coll```, etc. This sounds easily solved with a recursive function, but we'll build it up slowly.
+Let's start by taking the case with two arguments.
+The first argument is the starting value, ```val``` and the second is a collection, ```coll```. ```reduce``` will apply ```f``` to the ```val``` and the first element of ```coll```, and then will apply ```f``` to that result and the second item of ```coll```, etc. This sounds easily solved with a recursive function, but we'll build it up slowly.
 Firstly, the documentation tells us that if ```coll``` contains no items it should just return ```val```, and not apply ```f```.
-Let's start by writing a test - I'm using <a href="http://speclj.com">speclj</a>, so if you are using lein test or a different testing framework then the syntax will be slightly different.
+Let's start by writing a test - I'm using <a href="http://speclj.com">speclj</a>, so if you are using lein test or a different testing framework then the syntax will be different.
 We're going to write a test with the function ```+```, an initial ```val``` of 1, and an empty list.
 We expect this to just return ```val```, so should output 1.

 <pre><code>(describe "test my-reduce function"